u-naseer/Predicting-Social-Mobility/README.md

   c.
 Suggest private individuals with a given economic condition, if they should move to a different neighborhood which offer more opportunity.

-Right now the project is in the data wrangling stage and I will keep this file updated as improvements are made.
+The data wrangling stage of the project is finished now and I have collected and cleaned the data from various sources.
+I will keep these files updated as the project moves forward.